 A demonstration for alternative thermal effluent limitations, in accordance with Section 316(a) of the Clean Water Act and 327 Indiana Administrative Code 5-7 (327 IAC 5-7), should provide the National Pollution Discharge and Elimination System (NPDES) permitting authority, the Indiana Department of Environmental Management (IDEM), with adequate information to establish alternative thermal effluent limitations that will ensure the protection and propagation of a balanced, indigenous community (BIC) in and on the waters into which a thermal discharge is made.
 The information that IDEM will need in order to authorize alternative thermal effluent limitations in a NPDES permit will be provided by the discharger through the Alternative Thermal Effluent Limitations Application and the required Type I, II, or III Demonstration.
-The demonstration must be conducted in accordance with IDEM’s guidance document; Guidance for Conducting a Demonstration as a Requirement of a 316(a) Alternative Thermal Effluent Limitation Request [DOC].
+The demonstration must be conducted in accordance with IDEM’s guidance document; Guidance for Conducting a Demonstration as a Requirement of a 316(a) Alternative Thermal Effluent Limitation Request [PDF].

 This document contains the guidance necessary for completing an application for alternative thermal effluent limitations, a Type I, II, or III Demonstration, and sampling and monitoring consistent with associated standard operating procedures.
 The standard operating procedures provide the necessary steps for NPDES dischargers to follow for conducting comprehensive monitoring programs for temperature in a waterbody, conducting comprehensive monitoring programs to delineate the thermal discharge plume in the receiving waterbody, and conducting biological community assessments.